-- Do not twist or bend cards. - Do not expose cards to liquids or store in humid areas or lay media close to containers of liquid. - Do not touch the metal part of a card or expose it to liquids or let it get dirty. - After using card, return it to its case. - The card is designed so that it can be inserted only one way.
+- Do not twist or bend cards. - Do not expose cards to liquids or store in humid areas or lay media close to containers of liquid. - Do not touch the metal part of a card or expose it to liquids or let it get dirty.

+- After using card, return it to its case. - The card is designed so that it can be inserted only one way.
 Do not try to force the card into the slot. - Do not leave a card partially inserted in the slot.
-Press the card until you hear it click into place. - Set the write-protect switch to the lock position, if you do not want to record data. - Memory cards have a limited lifespan, so it is important to backup important data. - Do not write to a card if the battery power is low.
+Press the card until you hear it click into place. - Memory cards have a limited lifespan, so it is important to backup important data. - Do not write to a card if the battery power is low.
 Low power could affect writing accuracy. - Do not remove a card while read/write is in progress.